jflowers1974/gotGuetzil/README.md

 Be sure to add the ability for this file to execute.
 In the terminal:
 >chmod +x gotGuetzil.sh <enter>

-Then cd into the directory containing your test image, and make sure that the file is labeled, "TestImage.jpg" If you would rather not use this label, then simply modify the script to reflect the correct filename that you are using.
+Then cd into the directory containing your test image, and make sure that the test image's filename is: "TestImage.jpg" If you would rather not use this label, then simply modify the script to reflect the correct filename that you are using.

+Finally:

+>./gotGuetzil.sh <enter>

+Or if you'd like the results saved into a textfile:

+>./gotGuetzil.sh > results.txt <enter>